bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

             [dnc addObserver:bsp selector:@selector(stopUsage) name:NSApplicationWillResignActiveNotification object:nil];
             …
         };
+<br/><br/>

+<a id="delegates"></a>
+### Optional Delegate Methods

+Besides the crash log, HockeyApp can show you fields with information about the user and an optional description.
+You can fill out these fields by implementing the following methods:

+* `crashReportUserID` should be a user ID or email, e.g. if your app requires to sign in into your server, you could specify the login here.
+The string should be no longer than 255 chars.

+* `crashReportContact` should be the user's name or similar.
+The string should be no longer than 255 chars.

+* `crashReportApplicationLog` can be as long as you want it to be and contain additional information about the crash.
+For example, you can return a custom log or the last XML or JSON response from your server here.

+If you implement these delegate methods and keep them in your live app too, please consider the privacy implications.
+<br/><br/><br/>

+<a id="debug"></a>
+### Show debug log messages

+In case you want to check some integrated logging data (this should probably be used only for debugging purposes), add the following line before `startManager`:

+    [[BITHockeyManager sharedHockeyManager] setDebugLogEnabled];
+<br/><br/><br/>

+<a id="versioning"></a>
 ### Versioning

 We suggest to handle beta and release versions in two separate *apps* on HockeyApp with their own bundle identifier (e.g. by adding "beta" to the bundle identifier), so